andy-goryachev-oracle/Test/doc/TabPane/TabPaneGraphicFactory.md

-# Overflow Menu Graphic Property in the TabPaneSkin
+# Overflow Menu Decorator Property in the TabPaneSkin

 Andy Goryachev